platformsh/platformsh-docs/docs/src/guides/django/deploy/_index.md

 sidebarTitle: Get started
 weight: -130
 layout: single
-description: |
-    Create a Platform.sh account, download a few tools, and prepare to deploy Django.
+description: See how to get started deploying Django on Platform.sh.
 ---

 Django is a web application framework written in Python with a built-in ORM (Object-Relational Mapper).